 As I already mentioned, the hikers (who just arrived to their Park City timeshare on Sep.
 6th) purchased their Mirror Lake pass on Monday the 8th, and the weather has been reasonable in the morning.
 It only started raining later in the afternoon, then snowing on Tuesday night.
 The last-sighting reports are contradictory, with most of them saying that a ranger spoke to them near the trailhead on the 8th, while others say it was on the 9th.
 Some early news reports state that the two have been sighted in Park City on the 9th.
 It would strike me as highly unusual if the hikers returned to exactly the same high-elevation trailhead, almost an hour drive away from their condo, in a miserable weather, after just completing a nice hike there the previous day.
 But there are many unusual things in the story, so we just can't rule it out.

 Definitely not here!

 I tried to contact various people involved in the story, and got a responce from then-county coordinator of SAR.
 From what he could remember, the pictures might have been taken on two different trips.
 He remembered one photo the best, with the heavy rain falling into a lake and clouds rushing down from the ridge, for its unsettling, foreboding quality.
 This of course must have been KSL's shot #19, and he insisted that it was taken at Long Lake.

 The following weekend we trudged through a nearly foot-deep snow to Long Lake and of course it could not have been the place.
 Most of the timbered slopes are separated from the water by a cliffband, and on the lower shores on the South side, there are very few trees and no matching set of penisulas.
 I got over half-dozen shots of Long Lake, from all different angles, in the gallery below.
-Just ain't got a clue where the pictures from the following section have been taken.
+Just ain't got a clue where the pictures from the following section